Consensus reached for year-end WHO talks on pandemic treaty - South Africa | Health

 Consensus reached for year-end WHO talks on pandemic treaty - South Africa

-South Africa said on Tuesday that consensus has been reached to hold a special session of the World Health Organization's (WHO) decision-making body this year to consider negotiating a new international treaty on pandemic preparedness.
+The WHO, whose handling of the COVID-19 pandemic is under scrutiny, has endorsed a proposal, initially made by the European Union, to negotiate a global treaty as a way to ensure countries' political commitment to fighting outbreaks of new or particularly dangerous diseases.
+The WHO's World Health Assembly will meet from Nov.
+29 to Dec.
+1.

-South Africa said on Tuesday that consensus has been reached to hold a special session of the World Health Organization's (WHO) decision-making body this year to consider negotiating a new international treaty on pandemic preparedness.
-The WHO, under fire for its handling of the COVID-19 pandemic, has endorsed a proposal, initially made by the European Union, to negotiate a global treaty as a way to ensure countries' political commitment to fighting disease outbreaks.
+South Africa said on Tuesday that consensus had been reached to hold a special ministerial session of the World Health Organization (WHO) at the end of the year to consider negotiating a new international treaty on pandemic preparedness.
+The WHO, whose handling of the COVID-19 pandemic is under scrutiny, has endorsed a proposal, initially made by the European Union, to negotiate a global treaty as a way to ensure countries' political commitment to fighting outbreaks of new or particularly dangerous diseases.

 The WHO's World Health Assembly will meet from Nov.
 29 to Dec.
 1. A report by an independent panel faulted China for being slow to apply public health measures when the first COVID-19 cases emerged in late 2019, and the WHO for waiting too long to declare an emergency a month later.